What are the best substitutes for Mozzarella Cheese?

 What can I substitute for Mozzarella Cheese?

-Here are some of the best ways to substitute the flavor and role that mozzarella cheese provides in your recipes.
+Here are some of the best ingredients to substitute the flavor and role that mozzarella cheese provides in your recipes.

 Use any of the following as a substitute: